MMostella/web-46-web-sprint-challenge-advanced-react-MMostella/README.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [1] Submit via Codegrade by commiting and pushing any new changes.
-* [ ] Check codegrade for automated feedback.
+* [1] Check codegrade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [1] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+* [1] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+Stateful commponents Include state within the component.
+Stateless and functional components do not handle state within the components, typically having a different hook folder with a stateful component included.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+1.componentWillMount is called when the application is first initially rendered.
+Then it will not mount again.

+2.componentWillUpdate is called whenever neew props are passing to the component.

 3. Define stateful logic.
+Stateful logic is any code that uses reusable state

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange
+Set up the test case.

+Act
+Covers the main things being tested

+Assert
+verifies the response